 2. Brexit-proof your business

 Once you have determined where and how your business is likely to be impacted the most, you can develop a transition plan to prepare, protect and eventually reap the benefits of Brexit.
-This will allow you to minimise any current inefficiencies and explore alternative solutions to sourcing labour, such as developing your domestic talent.
+This will allow you to minimise any current inefficiencies and explore alternative solutions.

 Finally, communication is critical when managing your business through transition.
 Doing this effectively will help avoid your employees and stakeholders fearing the worst and offer reassurance.